socialedigital/blade-common/README.md

 To return one result from the query service, matching the primary key by the matching parameter in the request:

-`QueryService.find(model, req, {pkParamName: "primaryKeyName"})`
+`QueryService.findOne(model, req, {pkParamName: "primaryKeyName"})`

-All following options return a collection and pagination links where they apply, even if only 1 result is found.
+Or if the request parameter key matches the primary key id of the model, you can simply call:

+`QueryService.findOne(model, req)`

 To return a collection of results querying by any field(s), where the model field matches the parameter in the request: